tydaeus/notes/windows/powershell/powershell_scripting.md

 * `Write-Host` writes general-purpose console output, and includes `foregroundcolor` and `backgroundcolor` parameters to allow styling.
 This is the primary output channel prior to PowerShell 3.0.
 * `Write-Debug` writes debug-level data, which will only be displayed if the `-Debug` (equiv. `-Debug $True`), or the `$debugPreference` pref variable is set to something other than its default `"SilentlyContinue"`, e.g. via `$debugPreference="Continue"`
-* `Write-Info` writes info-level data, which will only be displayed if the `-InformationAction` parameter is set to a non-default value (e.g. `Continue`), or the `$informationPreference` variable is set to a non-default value.
+* `Write-Information` writes info-level data, which will only be displayed if the `-InformationAction` parameter is set to a non-default value (e.g. `Continue`), or the `$informationPreference` variable is set to a non-default value.
 * `Write-Warning` writes warning-level data, which will be displayed unless non-default parameter or preference is set.
 * `Write-Error` writes error-level data, which will be displayed along with trace data, unless non-default parameter or preference is set

 *Note*: PowerShell is stupid, and `Write-Error` does not write to stderr as visible from outside of PowerShell.

+*Note*: See above section on "Advanced" functions for how to allow parameters passed to the script to propagate to these commands.

 ### Outputting Variables
 To output a variable as a string (e.g. via write-method), direct references can be included within the quotes.
 E.g. `"Value of X is $x"` will output the value of x in place of $x.
 However, to reference the properties of a variable, the variable reference statement must be enclosed in `$()`, e.g. `"Value of obj.x is $($obj.x)"`.